dynaroars/dynaroars.github.io/docs/blog/freebsd.md

 believe I unchecked all server capabilities during installation because this will be used mainly as a desktop, and not a server.

-FreeBSD doesn\'t seem to give me an option to install software (e.g., X, desktop environment, ..).
+FreeBSD doesn't seem to give me an option to install software (e.g., X, desktop environment, ..).
 That is fine, I can install them later.

-Installation was so quick that I couldn\'t see what was being installed.
+Installation was so quick that I couldn't see what was being installed.

 ## Using